Arms Export Control Act: Application

 In the 1990s, after a report from RSA Data Security, Inc., who were in a licensing dispute with regard to use of the RSA algorithm in PGP, the Customs Service started a criminal investigation of Phil Zimmermann, for allegedly violating the Arms Export Control Act.
 The US Government had long regarded cryptographic software as a munition, and thus subject to arms trafficking export controls.
 At that time, the boundary between permitted ("low-strength") cryptography and impermissible ("high-strength") cryptography placed PGP well on the too-strong-to-export side (this boundary has since been relaxed).
 The investigation lasted three years, but was finally dropped without filing charges.

 From FY 2004 to FY 2006 there had been 283 arrests, 198 indictments, and 166 convictions based on AECA violations.

 In 2005 the Government Accounting Office (GAO) did a study on arms exports since 9/11.
 The study noted that the system itself had not been changed since 9/11 since the system was already designed to counter such threats.
 The study did report that the processing time for arms cases increased starting in 2003.

 In 2006 Boeing was fined $15 million for unlicensed foreign sales involving a gyroscopic microchip or gyrochip with military applications.

-In March 2007, ITT Corporation was fined for criminal violation of the act.
-The fines resulted from ITT's outsourcing program, in which they transferred night vision goggles and classified information about countermeasures against laser weapons, including light interference filters to engineers in Singapore, the People's Republic of China, and the United Kingdom.
-They were fined $100 million US dollars, although they were also given the option of spending half of that sum on research and development of new night vision technology.
-The United States government will assume rights to the resulting created intellectual property.